openzim/mwoffliner/README.md

   machine (packages `libjpeg-dev`, `libglu1`, `autoconf`, `automake`, `gcc` on Debian/Ubuntu)

-... and an online Mediawiki with its API available.
+... and an online MediaWiki with its API available.

 ## Usage